POETSII/pstack/docs/engines.md

 2. Engine 1 prints a Redis [pop command](https://redis.io/commands/blpop) to
 its `fd3` when it finishes processing local messages.
-It then block-reads on `stdin` which receives (via `socat`) any items pushed to Queue1.
+It then block-reads on `stdin` which receives (via `socat`) any items pushed to Queue 1.
 The tuple pushed by Engine 0 is then read by Engine 1.

-3. Engine 1 looks up which local devices are destinations of the originating device and pin specified in the tuple (in this case just `n1`) and calls their receive handlers to process the remotely-generated message.
+3. Engine 1 looks up which local devices are destinations of the originating device and pin specified in the tuple (in this case just `n1`) and calls their receive handlers to process the message.

 You may be able to see that things are somewhat simple from an engine programmer's point of view.
-Messages to remote destinations should be printed to `fd3` and, when there are no local messages to process, just block-read on `stdin` for incoming messages :relieved:
+Messages to remote destinations should be printed with `printf` (to `fd3`) and, when there are no local messages to process, just wait for incoming messages with `scanf` :relieved:

 This leaves application termination and the collection of simulation results.
 These are straightforward too; when device `n0` calls `handler_exit(0)` this